-A potential leading indicator of economy-wide inflation, as measured by the Domestic Final Purchases index, would be the SOP index aggregate "Final goods - Total Consumption plus Capital goods".
-A full study would also embrace measures of price change for final Services and Indirect taxes.
+A potential leading indicator of economy-wide inflation, as measured by the Domestic Final Purchases index, would be the SOP index aggregate "Final commodities - Total Consumption plus Capital commodities".
+A full study would also embrace measures of price change for all final Services, in particular trade and transport margins, and Indirect taxes.